Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

 * Problem-solving strategies:
     * `Abstraction` - solving the problem in a model of the system before applying it to the real system
     * `Analogy` - using a solution that solves an analogous problem
-    * `Brainstorming` - (especially among groups of people) suggesting a large number of solutions or ideas and combining and developing them until an optimum solution is found
+    * `Brainstorming` - suggesting a large number of solutions or ideas and combining and developing them until an optimum solution is found
     * `Divide and conquer` - breaking down a large, complex problem into smaller, solvable problems
-    * `Hypothesis` testing - assuming a possible explanation to the problem and trying to prove (or, in some contexts, disprove) the assumption
+    * `Hypothesis testing` - assuming a possible explanation to the problem and trying to prove (or disprove) the assumption
     * `Proof` - try to prove that the problem cannot be solved.
 The point where the proof fails will be the starting point for solving it
     * `Reduction` - transforming the problem into another problem for which solutions exist
     * `Research` - employing existing ideas or adapting existing solutions to similar problems
     * `Root cause analysis` - identifying the cause of a problem
-    * `Trial-and-error` - testing possible solutions until the right one is found
+    * `Trial-and-error` - testing possible solutions until the right one found
 * `Shared leadership` - evenly distributes leadership responsibility across team
 * `High-performance team` - group highly focused on the goal, achieve superior business results
     * Characteristics: